Navigating A Relationship With A Clingy Boyfriend: Mental Health And Behavior Tips

 Forming healthy bonds with online therapy

 Studies show that online therapy can help couples improve their relationship and address individual mental health concerns, such as those that may be related to an insecure attachment style.
 In a study examining the efficacy of online therapy, participants reported experiencing significantly enhanced relationship functioning as well as decreased symptoms of anxiety and depression.
-The study also notes the increased accessibility provided by online therapy platforms.
+The study also notes the increased availability provided by online therapy platforms.

 For those who are looking to work through clingy behavior or similar challenges, online therapy is a convenient and affordable option.
 With an online therapy platform like Regain, you and your partner can address concerns like insecure attachment styles remotely, through video call, voice call, or in-app messaging.
 Online therapy is also cost-effective, with Regain memberships starting at $65 per week (billed every 4 weeks).
 A licensed mental health professional can give you and your partner the tools to form healthy bonds and thrive as a couple.
 Read below for reviews of Regain therapists from those who have experienced similar concerns.